 When monitoring employees in the workplace, employers need to treat the data that is collected by employee monitoring software the same way they would any other sensitive data, providing it with equal protections such as restricting who can access the data and keeping it within a secured network.

 Depending on the types of monitoring taking place employees may also worry that their personal lives are being monitored.
 Employers must do everything they can to limit monitoring to only what is necessary and keep their monitoring solutions separate from the personal lives of their employees.

 How to Reduce the Privacy Impacts of Employee Monitoring Software:

 Want to learn how to monitor employees while respecting their privacy?

 Download our FREE whitepaper: Workplace Privacy and Employee Monitoring: Best Practices for Balancing Productivity, Security, and Privacy

-In the majority of jurisdictions employers have a right to monitor employee activity on company-provided devices.
-That said, data privacy frameworks such as GDPR mandate that employers use monitoring methods that are as minimally invasive as possible to meet the needs of their business.
+In the majority of jurisdictions, it is legal for employers to monitor employee activity on company-provided devices.
+That said, data privacy frameworks such as GDPR mandate that employers use monitoring methods and tracking tools that are as minimally invasive as possible to meet the needs of their business.

-Businesses that monitor their employees should consult with a legal professional to ensure that their intended methods are not in conflict with any laws and regulations.
+To avoid legal issues, businesses that want to start tracking their employees must consult with a legal professional to ensure that their intended methods are not in conflict with any laws and regulations.

 Free White Paper